(1) The following health professionals may enroll with the agency, as defined in WAC

 (X) Spinal cord injury, which occurred within the past twenty-four months, resulting in paraplegia or quadriplegia; or

-(c) Speech therapy, per client, per year:
+(c) Speech therapy, per person, per year:

 (i) Without authorization: